DataDog/docker-filter/README.md

 - passes URLs through a [whitelist](docker/url-whitelist.lst) to forbid access to endpoints that might be exploited to escalade access (attach via a websocket) or enable DoS attacks (disk/network intensive read-only operations)

 The remaining endpoints are deemed safe for use and are accessible on the safe socket.
 This socket can then be exposed to monitoring software.

+## Troubleshooting

+Inside the docker-filter container you should be able to access haproxy.sock, see https://www.datadoghq.com/blog/how-to-collect-haproxy-metrics/#socket-communication to know more about how to use it to troubleshoot haproxy.